 Check the home-remedies for piles, if you are pregnant, listed below:

-- Sitz Bath: Sitz or sitting baths are usually taken after a bowel movement.
+- Sitz Bath: Sitz or sitting baths are usually taken after every bowel movement.
 You can soak in a bathtub or use special equipment for the same, filled with a few inches of warm water for about 15 minutes at a time.
 Repeat it two to three times a day.
-If you want to wash the area too, use unscented soap and don't scrub, gently pat to dry.
+If you want to wash the area too, use unscented soap and don’t scrub, gently pat to dry.

 - Add more fiber in diet: Fiber softens stools and makes it move through your body easily.
 You’d want to add beans, Psyllium husk, whole-grain bread, cereals, and fresh fruits & veggies to your grocery shopping list.
 You can also try a fiber supplement but remember to add fiber slowly in your diet as too much fiber can cause gas and bloating which is not good news in piles.